yaahc/rustconf/error-handling-isnt-all-about-errors.md

 Notes: My name is Jane Lusby.
 On the internet I go by Yaah or Yaahc.
 I've been writing rust for two and a half years though I was only recently hired to do so professionally, by The Zcash Foundation.
+I also maintain `awesome-rust-mentors`, which is a list of projects and people who are willing to provide mentorship to anyone who asks.
+If you're interested in finding a mentor or being a mentor you should check it out.

 I got into error handling on accident, it started as a yak shave when I wanted to open source a library I wrote for work but I wasn't happy with the error handling and decided to fix it up first.

 That yak shave ended with me writing eyre, a fork of anyhow with support for customized error reports via a global hook, similar to panic hooks, and